aman2810-jsr/ICS_CP_CodeTitans/README.md

 ## Execution guidelines
 -->Enter the data as per the given commands displayed on the terminal.

+-->Enter the file name with no space between the firsta and last name and the reg. number and add ".txt" at the end.

+-->For finding about the doctor and the patient just write the name.

+-->Enter the BP results as upper BP and lower BP with a space betwen them.

+-->Enter the name of the test and the inpatient and outpatient status in uppercae.

+-->If  prescribed medicine is less than 5 then enter NA.

 ## FORMAT EXECUTION
 --> Enter The Purpose of Visit:
 ```c